-- 2.6.11 On or before 31 December 2018, in the case of a ship of 5000 gross tonnage and above, the SEEMP shall include a description of the methodology that ships will use to collect the ship fuel oil consumption data and the processes that the ship will use to report the data to the Administration or any organization duly authorized by it, in accordance with IMO resolution MEPC.282(70). - 2.6.12 Verification of compliance with 2.6.11, issued by the Administration, shall be submitted on or before 31 December 2018 and shall be kept on board. - 2.6.13 In accordance with IMO resolution MEPC.278(70) "Amendments to MARPOL Annex VI (Data collection system for fuel oil consumption of ships)", from 1 January 2019, every ship of 5000 gross tonnage and above, on which SEEMP is required, shall ensure collecting data on fuel oil consumption, distance travelled over ground and hours underway, using methods and procedures set out in SEEMP. - 2.6.14 Within three months after the end of each calendar year, the ship shall report to its Administration or recognized organization duly authorized by it the aggregated value for each datum specified in Appendix IX to IMO resolution MEPC.278(70), via electronic communication and using a standardized format in accordance with Appendix 3 to IMO resolution MEPC.282(70).
+- 2.6.11 On or before 31 December 2018, in the case of a ship of 5000 gross tonnage and above, the SEEMP shall include a description of the methodology that ships will use to collect the ship fuel oil consumption data and the processes that the ship will use to report the data to the Administration or any organization duly authorized by it, in accordance with IMO resolution MEPC.282(70). - 2.6.12 Confirmation of compliance with 2.6.11, issued by the Administration, shall be submitted on or before 31 December 2018 and shall be kept on board.
+Ships that are delivered on or after 1 January 2019 shall keep on board both a SEEMP that is in compliance with 2.6.11 and a document confirming the compliance. - 2.6.13 In accordance with IMO resolution MEPC.278(70) "Amendments to MARPOL Annex VI (Data collection system for fuel oil consumption of ships)", from 1 January 2019, every ship of 5000 gross tonnage and above, on which SEEMP is required, shall ensure collecting data on fuel oil consumption, distance travelled over ground and hours underway, using methods and procedures set out in SEEMP.
+For data relating to boil-off gas (BOG) consumed on board the ship for propulsion or operation is required to be collected and reported as fuel as part of the data collection system for fuel oil consumption of ships. - 2.6.14 Within three months after the end of each calendar year, the ship shall report to its Administration or recognized organization duly authorized by it the aggregated value for each datum specified in Appendix IX to IMO resolution MEPC.278(70), via electronic communication and using a standardized format in accordance with Appendix 3 to IMO resolution MEPC.282(70).
 Upon completion of verification of reported data (the aggregated values) in accordance with the procedures developed taking into account the 2017 Guidelines for Administration Verification of Ship Fuel Oil Consumption Data specified in IMO resolution MEPC.292(71), and based on satisfactory verification results, the Administration or recognized organization duly authorized by it shall issue the Statement of Compliance as per form given in Appendix X to IMO resolution MEPC.278(70) related to fuel oil consumption to the ship no later than five months from the beginning of the calendar year. - 2.6.15 The verification of the requirement to have a SEEMP on board according to regulation 5.4.4 of Annex VI to MARPOL 73/78, shall take place at the first intermediate survey or survey for renewal of the IAPP Certificate (form 2.4.6) with Supplement (form 2.4.23), performed on or after 1 January 2013 (whichever is the first).
 The SEEMP is not required on board before these surveys.